McQuaig Mental Agility Test (MMAT) – Preparation Guide and Practice Test

 Table of Contents

-The McQuaig Mental Agility Test measures a candidates mental capacity and intelligence levels in the process of a job application.
+The McQuaig Mental Agility Test measures test takers general mental capacity and intelligence levels in the process of a job application.
 It is a short, timed 15-minute test that covers the areas of Maths, Reasoning and Verbal Comprehension.

 If you have come to this stage in the hiring process, preparation is essential.
 You have applied for a job which is important to you.
 You have reached this point in the process, and so have a lot of others, all equally intent on getting the position.
 So, the competition at this level is intense.